-Reflect an in-depth knowledge and Students will be assessed on their ability to: understanding of the development Show detailed knowledge of creativity and play and role creativity in relation to human growth and development. οf imagination including Present a range of image-generation abilities psychopathology related to the where autographic and reflective skills are realm of human development. competently used to create and articulate through the student's own continued solutions for visual art practice. self- reflective practice as a patient, Exhibit a comprehensive knowledge of the an artist and a researcher. practice of art-making itself and all of its different media.
-Integrate a working knowledge of ways of interpreting and appreciating art.
-Analyse and apply the use of fantasy, dreaming, reverie and memory in relation to symbolism in art practice.
-Students will be assessed on their ability to: 3.
-Apply a methodical clinical skill set to managing and intervening with Show а clinical ability intervene individual patients as well therapeutically with patients using art therapy groups.
-Critically engage a thorough understanding of context related to patient.
+Reflect an in-depth knowledg understanding of the develo and role of creativity imagination ind psychopathology related to realm of human develop through the student's own cor self- reflective practice as a p an artist and a researcher. nent and and and and and and and and and and Apply a methodical clinical s to managing and intervening individual patients as we groups. set Students will be assessed on their ability to: Show a clinical ability to intervene therapeutically with patients using art therapy Critically engage a thorough understanding of context related to patient.
 Present the capacity to integrate theoretical concepts, clinical practice and observational skills in written form.
 Observe, record and reflect meaningfully on clinical material.
 Show, through application, the effective use of supervision in clinical work.
 Present evidence of the ability to apply appropriate ethical values and approaches to making decisions in an art therapy context.
-Apply and critically reflect on the adherence to professional standards of conduct applicable legislation.
-Apply and execute the South African National Arts Therapies Organisation's (SANATO) and the Health Professions Council of South Africa's (HPCSA's) Code of Ethics.
-4. Apply knowledge of the statutory Students will be assessed on their ability to: requirements the Health Apply and adhere to professional standards of of Professions Council and the conduct as outlined by the HPCSA. maintenance of an ethical clinical Present evidence of drawing on appropriate along with practice ethical values and approaches to clinical understanding of current relevant decision-making and intervention government policies and guidelines Execute an awareness of relevant and (e.g. in health, social care and applicable legislation and guidelines. education), including confidentiality Understand and apply the South African and informed consent; and adhere to these standards through the candidate's professional practice.

-National Arts Therapies Association (SANATA)

-Code of Ethics.
+Apply and critically reflect on the adherence to professional standards of conduct and applicable legislation.
+Apply and execute the South African National Arts Therapies Organisation's (SANATO) and the Health Professions Council of South 4.
+Apply knowledge of the starequirements of the Professions Council and maintenance of an ethical practice along with understanding of current regovernment policies and guid (e.g. in health, social care education), including confide and informed consent; and a to these standards throug candidate's professional pract Apply and adhere to professional standards of conduct as outlined by the HPCSA.
+Present evidence of drawing on appropriate ethical values and approaches to clinical decision-making and intervention Execute an awareness of relevant and applicable legislation and guidelines.
+Understand and apply the South African National Arts Therapies Association (SANATA) Code of Ethics.

-5. Demonstrate critical а understanding of the application of methods. relevant research techniques and technologies appropriate to art therapy and an ability to conduct research and write dissertation. under supervision.

-Students will be assessed on their ability to:

-- Critically apply the theory of research processes and ethics. - Critically analyse and reflect of relevant South African and international seminal theory and practice. - Apply and integrate relevant literature and conventions - Critically apply appropriate research methods for analysis and dissemination of research findings.
+Demonstrate a critical understanding of the application of relevant research methods, techniques and technologies appropriate to art therapy and an ability to conduct research and write a dissertation, under supervision.
+Students will be assessed on their ability to: Critically apply the theory of research processes and ethics.
+Critically analyse and reflect of relevant South African and international seminal theory and practice.
+Apply and integrate relevant literature and conventions Critically apply appropriate research methods for analysis and dissemination of research findings. -- ---